 - If your injury is one that builds up over time, report it as soon as you discover that it may be work-related.

-Your employer has responsibilities when you have been hurt on the job.
-They are required by Louisiana law Title 23 to have Workers’ Compensation insurance in the event that you, or a co-worker, are injured at work.
-This insurance will protect you when you get hurt and will help cover your:
+Gas and oil companies possess certain responsibilities when workers have been hurt on the job.
+They are required by Louisiana Law Title 23 to have Workers’ Compensation Insurance in the event that there are workers injured while on the job.
+Workers’ compensation benefits are designed to protect you when you get hurt and will help cover your:

 - Lost wages

 - Medical bills, including all future medical treatment